insolar/docs/docs/source/use-cases.rst

 To create a wallet:

 #.
-Generate a key pair.
+Generate a private/public key pair.
 #.
 Invoke Insolar's API:

    #.
 Provide the public key.
    #.
-Receive a reference to the new member — address in the Insolar network.
+Receive a reference to the new member—address on the Insolar network.

 The wallet creation sequence is as follows: